 What is mortgage default insurance?

-It is a type of mortgage insurance that’s mandatory in Canada if your down payment for a residential property is less than 20 per cent.
+It is a type of mortgage insurance that’s mandatory in Canada if your down payment for residential property is less than 20 percent.
 The major provider of this insurance is the Canada Mortgage and Housing Corporation.

 Mortgage Broker Midland Tips: